 The stunning rim-flow pool has many sunbeds (see photos).
-Here you can enjoy specially created summer cocktails, snacks and traditional Greek food from a mouth-watering menu.
+Here you can enjoy summer cocktails, snacks and traditional Greek food from a mouth-watering menu.

 As mentioned earlier, this hotel is ideal if you’re looking for spectacular ocean views, warm hospitality and incredible Aegean scenery.

-Moreover, this hotel knows how to make its guests feel welcome and valued.
+Moreover, this hotel knows how to make guests feel welcome and valued.

 The staff is super friendly and goes out of their way to meet guests’ needs.